JeremyCrichton/gallery/README.md

 ## NOTES

-In package.json nextjs dev command, --turbo spins up dev server super fast Commit process
+Only users that I specify have permission can upload In package.json nextjs dev command, --turbo spins up dev server super fast Commit process
 `git add -p` A mini review of changes